spikedoanz/spikedoanz.github.io/content/index.md

 #### posts

-2026-01-11 :: <a href="https://supaiku.com/time-monetary-theory.pdf">Towards a Time Theory of Money</a>
+2026-01-11 :: <a href="https://supaiku.com/time-monetary-theory.pdf" data-router-ignore>Towards a Time Theory of Money</a>

 2025-12-12 :: [[what-does-a-lean-proof-prove| what does a lean proof prove]]